 Buying a diversion safe can be a lot of fun!
 There are so many different options, and so many different ways to make your items more accessible and more hidden!

-These safes may be a great option for those in apartments, as most apartments don’t allow for people to have gun safes that are bolted to the floor.
+These safes may be a great option for those in apartments (or any of these safes as well), as most apartments don’t allow for people to have gun safes that are bolted to the floor.

 Can’t bolt a safe down?
 Hide your stuff instead.